geotools/geotools/docs/user/tutorial/index.rst

 .. sidebar:: Geospatial for Java

   If you are working through these tutorials as part of workshop please check with your instructor.
-Many of the download materials should be available on a DVD in order to save time.
+Many of the download materials should be available on a USB stick (in order to save time).

 .. toctree::
    :maxdepth: 1